jplattel/jplattel.nl/content/client/sustrans.md

 external_link = ""
 +++

-For Sustrans in the United Kingdom I made a custom dashboard that allows people to gain insights into their own mobility based on the Moves app (now deprecated sadly!)
+For Sustrans in the United Kingdom I made a custom dashboard that allows people to gain insights into their own mobility based on the Moves app (sadly, now deprecated!)